intel/terraform-intel-aws-sagemaker-endpoint/examples/provisioned-realtime-endpoint/README.md

 © Copyright 2022, Intel Corporation

-## Provisioned SageMaker Realtime Endpoint
+## Provisioned SageMaker Realtime Endpoint with one production variant

 This example creates a provisioned SageMaker realtime endpoint for inference on a ml.c6i.xlarge instance which is based on 3rd gen Xeon scalable processor (called Icelake).
 The endpoint implements a Scikit Learn linear regression model hosted on a S3 bucket.
 The docker container image for the inference logic is hosted on the Elastic COntainer Registry (ECR) within AWS